Applications open for continental shelf seminar in Arusha, Tanzania

 African counties face continental shelf challenges

-SACS 2018 is organised by the University of the Faroe Islands and the African Institute of International Law (AIIL), and is sponsored by the Korean Maritime Institute.
-The seminar, which has previously been held in the Faroe Islands for the past three years, will be held in Arusha, Tanzania, in 2018.
+SACS 2019 is organised by the University of the Faroe Islands and the African Institute of International Law (AIIL), and is sponsored by the Korean Maritime Institute.
+The seminar, which has held in the Faroe Islands for the first three years, will be held in Arusha, Tanzania for the second time, in 2019.

 As to the decision to hold the seminar in Tanzania, Dr. Kunoy says: “Several African countries face non-negligent challenges relating to the establishment of the outer limits of the continental shelf.
 From this background, the Government of the Faroe Islands decided to allocate a substantial amount to the University of the Faroe Islands in order to jointly establish with the African Institute of International Law, Arusha, Tanzania, an expert academy.
 The academy’s primary aim is to disseminate knowledge relating to the regime of the continental shelf, which is of such tremendous political importance for several countries on the African continent.”